nephio-project/nephio/README.md

 To create a GitHub repository, see [the GitHub Help](https://docs.github.com/en/get-started/quickstart/create-a-repo).
 Nephio supports public or private repositories in GitHub.
+Nephio will need a `main` branch, so go ahead and have GitHub create the `README.md` for you, which will create that branch.

 You will need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `repo` scope to use Nephio.
 You may want to consider creating a separate